SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Operators.rst

 Overflow Operators
 ------------------

-Swift will throw an error if you try to insert a value into an integer variable that cannot hold that value.
+An error will be thrown if you try to insert a value into an integer variable that cannot hold that value.
 This gives extra safety when working with values that are too large or too small.

 For example, the ``Int16`` integer type can hold any signed value between ``-32768`` and ``32767``.
-If you try and set a variable of this type to a value outside of this range, Swift will throw an error:
+If you try and set a variable of this type to a value outside of this range, an error is thrown:

 .. testcode:: overflowOperatorsWillFailToOverflow